Published: January 31, 2018

 The Human Development: Active Learning Across the Lifespan concentration provides a holistic foundation in human development.
 Core human development concepts are explored from infancy to adulthood, which prepares students for a wide variety of careers.

-Sample courses include “Play Across the Lifespan,” “Social and Political Contexts of Human Development,” and “Life-Span Learning and Education.”
+Sample courses for this human development degree program include “Play Across the Lifespan,” “Social and Political Contexts of Human Development,” and “Life-Span Learning and Education.”

 This human development major is available as a:

 This human development major is geared towards individuals who wish to work with children.
 It’s best for those who have some experience or education in Early Childhood Education (ECE) and helps prepare students to work with children in various education-related fields.

 The ECE focus means that students get experience observing child behavior, working with bicultural and bilingual children, and learning psychosocial developmental theories.

 3. Elementary Education

 It’s common for human development majors to pursue careers in education.
 Obtaining a B.A. in Human Development with a focus on the Preliminary Multiple Subject Teaching Credential prepares students to teach in California.